sehgalromal/Cloud-Optical-Spectrum-Analyzer/readme.txt

 # Description

 The Cloud Optical Spectrum Analyzer is a Single Page web application that lets you connect to virtual Optical Spectrum Analyzer.
+It allows users to send specific set of commands such as (START, STOP, STATE, SINGLE and others.) for communicating with the instrument.
-This application uses Python-Flask as the back-end framework and JavaScript framework for front-end development.
+This application uses Python-Flask as the back-end framework, JavaScript framework, Jquery and HighCharts Library for front-end development.

-* Date Created: 06th June, 2020
+* Date Created: 07th June, 2020
-* Last Modification Date: 06th June, 2020
+* Last Modification Date: 07th June, 2020

 ## Author
     * Romal Sehgal (rm35909@@dal.ca)